Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

-The shrinking basin is the origin of the difficulty of AMP for small nonconvexity parameters.
-To resolve this problem, we recall that a failure solution appears for $\alpha<\alpha_c$ for large nonconvexity parameters, as discussed in Figs.\ref{fig:SCAD_no_success} and \ref{fig:MCP_no_success}.
-The emergence of a failure solution implies that the SE has a locally stable fixed point from the correspondence between the saddle point of RS free energy and the SE, as shown in \Fref{fig:SE_flow}(a).
-However, the failure solution for $\alpha<\alpha_c$ does not satisfy the AT stability condition, which is equivalent to the local stability of AMP.
-Therefore, AMP for large nonconvexity parameter does not converge to a fixed point, but its trajectory is confined into a subshell characterized by finite $\varepsilon$ and $\chi$.
+The shrinking BOA is the origin of the difficulty of AMP for small nonconvexity parameters.
+To resolve this problem, we recall that the RS-unstable failure solution appears for $\alpha<\alpha_c$ for large nonconvexity parameters, as discussed in Figs. \ref{fig:SCAD_no_success} and \ref{fig:MCP_no_success}.
+The emergence of the RS-unstable failure solution implies that the SE has a locally stable fixed point from the correspondence between the saddle point of RS free energy and the SE, as shown in \Fref{fig:SE_flow}(a).
+Therefore, AMP for large nonconvexity parameter does not converge to a fixed point, but its trajectory is confined into a subshell characterized by finite $\varepsilon$ and $V$.
 We utilize this nondivergence property of AMP in $\alpha<\alpha_c$ at sufficiently large nonconvexity parameters for the perfect reconstruction of dense signals at small nonconvexity parameters.
-The procedure introduced here, based on the above consideration is termed as {\it nonconvexity control}, where we decrease the value of nonconvexity parameters in updating AMP.
+The procedure introduced here, based on the above consideration, is termed as {\it nonconvexity control}, where we decrease the value of nonconvexity parameters in updating AMP.